ricardo-dipasquale/luca/README.md

     - Copy jar files (neo4j plugins) to plugins
         - neo4j-graph-data-science-2.13.2.jar
         - apoc-5.26.1-core.jar
+    - Unzip Neo4J Database backup (data and log folders)

-To host the whole llm-graph-builder solution (to build KG):
+To host the whole llm-graph-builder solution (to build KG) (only for KG editors):

     - Update npm, nodejs in your linux system
     - Install yarn: